 Places to eat near Amer Fort

 Sadly, there aren’t many good options to eat near Amer Fort.
 There’s a Cafe Coffee Day outlet near Elephant stand, Stag cafe, and a few local Dhabas on the main road but none of them are worth talking about.

 If you are fine with eating at a local Dhaba you can try Jagdamba Dhaba on the Amer road opposite to Dilaram Bagh entrance.
 This Dhaba still uses old-age methods of cooking on a coal oven.
 The food is neither very spicy nor greasy, unlike most Dhabas.
 It is a pocket-friendly place.
 It serves North Indian food only.
 Jagdamba has been recommended in some of the best travel guides on Jaipur like Jaipur Love by Fiona Caulfield.

 If you enjoyed reading this post, don’t forget to share it on your social media.

 When to avoid visiting Amer Fort?

-Amer Fort is a popular attraction attracts a large number of visitors and can get extremely crowded at times.
+Amer Fort is a popular attraction that attracts a large number of visitors and can get extremely crowded at times.
 It is best not to visit for a long weekend.
-Also, it can be very crowded during Navratras because of the large number of devotees visiting Sheela Mata temple.
+Also, it can be very crowded during Navratras because of the large number of devotees visiting the Sheela Mata temple.
 At times, tourist entry to Amer Fort is also closed because of the rush.